stripe/stripe-cli/README.md

 $ stripe logs tail --filter-http-method POST --filter-status-code-type 4XX
 ```

-Multiple values for a single filter can also be specified as a comma-separated list:
+Multiple values for a single filter can also be specified as a comma-separated list, where a log only needs to match one of the values:

 ```sh
 $ stripe logs tail --filter-http-method GET,POST